Five days later, Orioles complete 6-2 win over Nationals

 Travis Lakins (2-0) got the victory by retiring the only batter he faced to end the fourth inning.

-Starlin Castro hit a two-run homer for defending World Series champion Nationals, who are off to a 6-10 start.
+Starlin Castro hit a two-run homer for the Nationals, who are off to a 6-10 start.

 MOVES

-Nationals: Sent RHP Ryne Harper to their alternate training site (Fredericksburg) and called up 29-year-old RHP Dakota Bacus, who retired all six batters he faced in his major league debut.
+Nationals: RHP Ryne Harper was the 29th man in the second game after being optioned to the team’s alternate in the afternoon to make room for 29-year-old RHP Dakota Bacus, who retired all six batters he faced in his major league debut.

 Orioles: Selected the contract of RHP Chandler Shepherd and optioned RHP David Hess to their alternate site at Double-A Bowie.